V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

     You can also configure your device in STA mode, http://fluid.local, if you have a strong signal to your home WiFi network.
 This will get your board connected to your local network.
 This is advanced and not reccomended unless you are very confident in your networking setup.
 It is not reccomended to use STA mode until you are familiar with how the firmware and your machine work as it is very difficult to support and troubleshoot network issues.
 Please stick to AP mode until everything is stable with your workflow.

 ### Tests

+#### Motion

+You can now use the control in the manual tab to move the machine.
+The arrows allow for .1, 1, 10, 100mm movements.
+Start small 1 mm at a time.
+The arrows should move it in that direction.

+* X positive (Right arrow) should move Right, X negative should move Left,
+* Y positive (up arrow) is back or away from you, Y negative is towards you.
+* Z positive (Z up arrow) moves the z axis up, meaning the tool away from the work surface.

+If it doesn’t move as expected hit disconnect, unplug the power and USB, any axis that is moving the wrong way simply flip the plug.
+If one stepper is moving the wrong way power down and flip it’s plug.
+Power back up and test again.

+#### Endstops

 The onboard LED's test the wiring connections to your end stops.
 Our CNC standard is Normally Closed (NC) endstop wiring.
 This means you will have a lit LED when not triggered and not lit when triggered.
 The Probe is the opposite, lit when triggered.

 You can also test the firmware by running "$Limits" in the terminal windows of the WebUI, this will show a real time trigger display. "!" to exit that mode.

+It is important to note the endstops are only active during the homing procedure for that axis, they will not stop a machine in motion or running g-code.
+You can set them to do that but that is an advanced topic.

 ### Auto Square

-Auto Square on this board no longer uses Gcode commands.
-You can edit each endstop indivdually directly from the "Config" section of the WebUI (or directly to the yaml file).
+Auto Square on this board is as easy as editing each endstop indivdually directly from the "Config" section of the WebUI (or directly to the yaml file).

 ![!CONFIG WebUI](../img/jackpot/confg.png){: loading=lazy width="400"}